tinyos/tinyos-main/apps/BaseStation/README.txt

 tools/java/net/tinyos/sf/SerialForwarder.

-See doc/serialcomm/index.html for more information using these tools.
+See the TinyOS Tutorial on Mote-PC serial communication and SerialForwarder on docs.tinyos.net for more details.

 Known bugs/limitations: